dmidlo/typescript_tutorial/prompts.md

 ### Session 7: Celebrating Our Creation and Adding More Features

 - **Goal**: Reflect on our project, and envision future enhancements or other projects.
-  - Git Workflows: Understanding branches and collaborating with others using GitHub flavored pull-requests.
+  - Git Workflows: Understanding branches and collaborating with GitHub flavored pull-requests.
+  , and looking for places to improve.
-  - Dreaming big: Thinking of other cool features or games we could incorporate.
+  - Dreaming big: Thinking of other cool features or games we could add.

 ### Handy Guides